incubyte/incubyte.github.io/content/blog/product-roadmap-with-azure-devops.md

 The complexity of the product roadmap varies depending on the target audience.
 For instance, the sales team may not need the same level of detail as an internal development team.
 ## <a name="_4b6ssfq0erd1"></a>Objectives Of A Product Roadmap
-A product roadmap is an effective tool that needs regular review from all the stakeholders involved.
-Every feature on the product roadmap is always associated with the business goal defined.
+A product roadmap is a tool that requires regular review from all the stakeholders involved.
+Every feature on the product roadmap is always associated with the defined business goal.
 Hence it becomes an iterative process.

 The objectives of a product roadmap include—